Creating Services and Service Policies

 5. Any annotations for a device service that were added when the template was created will be present, and you can edit them and add new annotations.

-6. You can view the rules for Health, Availability, and Risk for a device service in the template.
+6. On the Service Policy tab, you can view the rules for Health, Availability, and Risk for a device service in the template.

 1. Click the Close button.
 The new services appear on the Business Services page.